canonical/mimir-worker-k8s-operator/terraform/README.md

 # Terraform module for mimir-worker-k8s

-This module is in experimental state.
-Still not ready for production.
+This module is in experimental status.
+It is not yet ready for production.